-Quickly and easily generate black-and-white floor plans right from your Matterport Spaces.
+Quickly and easily generate black-and-white floor plans right from your Virtualize It Spaces.
 Schematic Floor Plans add value to every Space because they are made from the same data used to create your 3D tour.
 You can create next-level immersive experiences as well as more traditional marketing collateral with one scan.

 Eliminate multiple site visits

 No need to hire an additional firm or return to the property to take measurements.

 Order with the push of a button directly from your Virtualize It Cloud.
 Your Schematic Floor Plan will be delivered within 2-3 business days.

 You get each floor separately in PNG format, and all floors together in a one-page PDF.
 Contact us for budget-friendly pricing.

 All Schematic Floor Plans include individual room labels and measurements.

 What’s the difference between a Schematic Floor Plan and a Blueprint?

 The short answer is that schematic floor plans are like maps (not necessarily drawn to scale) and blueprints are fully-scaled drawings of the actual building layout.

 The longer answer: